zakjan/cert-chain-resolver/README.md

 # SSL certificate chain resolver

-This tool can help you fix the *incomplete certificate chain* issue, also reported as *Extra download* by [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).
+This script downloads all intermediate CA certificates for a given SSL server certificate.
+It can help you fix the *incomplete certificate chain* issue, also reported as *Extra download* by [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).

 ## Usage